aaqib03/Pub/README.md

 #### Description:
 This alert triggers when the EC2 instance’s **OS-level health check** fails.
 It typically indicates a problem with the operating system, such as failure to boot, kernel panic, or networking issues like misconfigured routes or blocked access.

+#### Logs to Check:
+- **System Log**: Look for boot errors, kernel panics, service failures, or other system-level issues.
+- **Security Log**: Check for unauthorized access attempts, permission changes, or failed logins that might affect the instance’s operations.

 #### Steps to Troubleshoot:

 1. **Verify Instance Status in EC2 Dashboard**: